 “Remember that a person’s name is to that person the sweetest and most important sound in any language.”
 Dale Carnegie, author of ‘How to Win Friends and Influence People’.

-Using the customer’s name shows you care, and it also reminds the customer that you are also a real person working for a real company.
-Addressing the customer by name also shows them that you respect them, and will help you improve and better understand your interactions.
+Using the customer’s name shows you care, and it also reminds the customer that you are a real person working for a real company.
+Addressing the customer by name also shows them that you respect them, and will help you improve and better understand your interactions when dealing with irate customers.

 Tips for using the customer’s name:

-• Create snippets to find and pull in customer information quickly.
-One of the best ways to do this, is by using pre-defined tags in eDesk, agents can automatically pull in a customer’s name and order information to personalise communications.
+- Create snippets to find and pull in customer information quickly.
+One of the best ways to do this is by using pre-defined tags in eDesk, which allows agents to automatically pull in a customer’s name and order information, to personalise communications.

 6. Build and maintain trust

-It’s very likely that the level of trust an angry customer has for your company has been damaged, and it’s important to rebuild and maintain that trust moving forward.
+It’s very likely that the level of trust an angry customer has for your company has been damaged, and it’s important to rebuild and maintain that trust moving forward when handling aggressive customers.

-If you’ve made a mistake, it’s okay; you’ll just need to work a little harder to repair the relationship.
+If you’ve made a mistake, you’ll just need to work a little harder to repair the relationship.

-The first thing you need to do is show difficult customers that you care and show them you truly understand the problem.
-When handling an angry customer, make sure you have all of the background information and order history for that customer.
-This will show the customer you’re confident and capable of helping them.
+The first thing you need to do is show difficult customers that you care and truly understand the problem.
+When handling an angry customer, make sure you have all their background information and order history.
+This will show them that you’re confident and capable of helping them.

-Be honest and transparent with the customer.
-Give them a behind-the-scenes view of things, so perhaps they can even empathize with you.
+Be honest and transparent.
+Give them a behind-the-scenes view of things, so they can perhaps even empathize with you.
+Learning how to respond effectively to negative feedback is an essential skill for building trust.

 Tips for building trust with a customer:

-• If you tell them you are going to investigate and call or email them back on a certain day or at a certain time, stick to your promise!
-Make sure you do get back to them when you said you were going to.
-This will increase the customer’s trust in your organisation and will prevent additional anger from the customer.
+- If you tell them you’re going to investigate and call or email them back at a certain time, stick to your promise.
+Make sure you get back to them when you said you would.
+This will increase the customer’s trust in your organization and will prevent further anger.

 7. Don’t take difficult customers personally

 Remember, this is business, not personal.
 Remind your agents not to take a customer’s anger personally.
-They’re not angry with the agent personally.
-They’re angry with the product or service.
+They’re not angry with the agent, they’re angry with the product or service.
 They had a certain expectation when they purchased a product, and they experienced a problem.

 If you take complaints personally, you risk getting emotional or even angry with the customer, which will only make the situation worse.
-De-escalating a situation by staying professional while showing empathy and understanding will help ensure a better outcome.
+De-escalating a situation by staying professional while showing empathy and understanding will help ensure a better outcome when dealing with upset customers.

-Taking a complaint personally also brings your spirits down, which can negatively affect your overall quality of work and mental well-being.
-For these reasons, it is important to stay objective.
+Taking a complaint personally also brings your spirits down, which can negatively affect your overall quality of work and mental well-being, so it’s important to stay objective.

 8. Handle angry customers by using positive language

 When it comes to handling difficult customers, support teams must be both quick in their response times and skilful in the language they use.
-Negative language will only add fuel to the fire, whereas positive language is an ingredient to help tame a heated situation.
+Negative language will only add fuel to the fire, whereas positive language can help minimize a heated situation.

 Avoid using language that implies the customer is wrong or makes them feel isolated.
 The customer doesn’t want to hear these things right now, even if there is some truth behind the statements.
 Instead, using positive language will help instil confidence in the customer and turn a negative situation into a positive one.